bravetechnologycoop/BraveButtons/README.md

       1. run `pm2 logs`

-## 6. Notify the client Responder Phones
+## 6. Notify the Client Responder Phones

-1. the Twilio Studio Flow "Buttons deployment completed notification"
+1. go back to the [particle-accelerator](https://pa.brave.coop/) and login

+1. go to message clients and select "Buttons" as the product

-1. send a text message to all of the Responder phones letting them know that everything is back to normal
+1. send a uptime message to all the active clients letting them know that the routine maintenance is done and everything is back to normal again.

-   1. verify that all the active Buttons clients are in the the Twilio Studio Flow "Buttons deployment completed notification".
-Make any necessary updates and Publish

-   1. use the Flow by hitting the designated `POST` endpoint with

-      - Basic auth username = Twilio account SID
-      - Basic auth password = Twilio auth token
-      - form-data Body
-        - To: The phone number to send the final confirmation text to (i.e. your phone number)
-        - From: Any number in the format +12223334444 (we don't use this number for anything, but Twilio will complain if it's missing or incorrectly formatted)

-## 8. Celebrate
+## 7. Celebrate

 1. send a message to the `#buttons-aa-general` Slack channel letting everyone know that the deployment is finished and list the changes in this deployment from the `CHANGELOG`